 Foil: As one of Soma's most prominent rivals(if not his most important), she embodies the complete opposite approach to cooking as he does.
 While she is an exceptionally picky eater who values only the most regal cuisine, Soma is someone who has a fascination with all flavors and styles good or bad.

-When Hisako is defeated in the first round of the Autumn Election, Erina admits missing Hisako, since she walked away ashamed by the loss, thinking "She's not worthy of Erina's presence", even thought Erina didn't mind about the outcome.
+When Hisako is defeated in the first round of the Fall Classic, Erina admits missing Hisako, since she walked away ashamed by the loss, thinking "She's not worthy of Erina's presence", even thought Erina didn't mind about the outcome.

 Ice Queen: After Alice lost her match against Soma, Erina admits she is actually jealous of her, because Alice can cry openly.
 Erina loathes showing emotions apart from anger or disdain in front of anyone.

 Insufferable Genius: Erina is likely the best cook at Tootsuki, the headmaster's granddaughter, has perfect sense of taste and everyone in school (except for Soma) fears and respects her.
 This gave her a thick pride and elitist view of others.

 Irony: Idolizes Joichirou, Soma's father; however, it's possible she only knows of his professional side, given his style of learning from failure, which Erina detests.